genome/mendelscan/gmt-web/content/documentation.md

 ### sibd: Shared Identity-by-Descent ###

-The "sibd" subcommand of MendelScan uses BEAGLE FastIBD results to identify regions of maximum identity-by-descent (IBD) among affected pairs.
+The `sibd` subcommand of MendelScan uses BEAGLE FastIBD results to identify regions of maximum identity-by-descent (IBD) among affected pairs.
 It requires the user to run BEAGLE FastIBD on the sequencing data (which requires conversion of the VCF to BEAGLE format and a "markers" file).
 This should be done on a per-chromosome basis.
 Then, the following files should be provided as inputs to MendelScan for each chromosome:

 1. A pedigree file in [PED format][PED] that indicates the name, gender, and affectation status of the samples in the VCF.
 Samples in the VCF but not in the PED file will be treated as affected females.
 2. The BEAGLE markers file for the chromosome at hand, which typically includes four columns: physical position (chrom:position), map position (morgans), allele1, and allele2.